Where to Stay in Berlin - A Local’s Neighborhood Guide

 The Brandenburg Gate in Mitte.
 Photo: Axel Mauruszat, Attribution, via Wikimedia Commons

-Ignoring the district’s official boundaries, which these days go as far as Wedding in the north (beyond the RingBahn), the core of what most locals consider Mitte extends from Alexanderplatz in the east to Tiergarten Park in the west, and Potsdamer Platz in the south to pretty much all the northern sections of the inner-city.
+The district is absolutely enormous (going as far north as the sub-district of Wedding and past the RingBahn), but the core area that most locals consider as Mitte extends from Alexanderplatz in the east to Tiergarten Park in the west, and Potsdamer Platz in the south to pretty much all the northern sections of the inner-city.

-As such, it contains the tourist heart of Berlin: Brandenburg Gate, the Reichstag, the TV Tower, Museum Island, Checkpoint Charlie, Unter den Linden, DDR Museum, and the Nikolaiviertel are all here, as are several major transit hubs like Alexanderplatz, Potsdamer Platz, and Hackescher Markt.
+In addition to being the business downtown, this area also contains the tourist heart of Berlin: Brandenburg Gate, the Reichstag, the TV Tower, Museum Island, Checkpoint Charlie, Unter den Linden, DDR Museum, and the Nikolaiviertel are all here.
+You also have several major transit hubs like Alexanderplatz, Potsdamer Platz, and Hackescher Markt.

-Although there are many sub-areas that comprise Mitte, the bulk of the hotels and short-term apartment accommodation is located around the more heavily-touristed parts.
+While there are many sub-areas that comprise Mitte, the bulk of the hotels and short-term apartment rentals are located around the more heavily-touristed parts (which realistically are where you should stay).
+There are three main areas that I would consider:

-Potsdamer Platz is another very central base in the neighborhood, and all within walking distance are the Tiergarten Park, the Reichstag, the Philharmonie, Kulturforum, and the Memorial of the Murdered Jews.
-I do have to warn you that I find the square itself quite soulless though, with lots of modern skyscrapers, constant car traffic, and no real local charm.
-It’s a far cry from its historic heyday, but it’s still a very practical and popular location for visitors.
+Potsdamer Platz is a very central base in Berlin, and it's within walking distance to Tiergarten Park, the Reichstag, the Philharmonie, Kulturforum, and the Memorial of the Murdered Jews.
+I do have to warn you that I find the square itself quite soulless, with lots of modern skyscrapers, constant car traffic, and no real local charm, but the area around it is very nice.
+This part of Mitte is quieter, more expensive, and elegant with lots of high-end hotels.

-The trendier heart of Mitte can be found northeast of Alexanderplatz in what is officially known as the Rosenthaler Vorstadt and Spandauer Vorstadt.
+Rosenthaler Vorstadt and Spandauer Vorstadt are two areas to the northwest of Alexanderplatz that are trendier, less touristy, and less commercial.
 Here, the crowd skews younger and more fashion-conscious, and the cafés, restaurants, and bars are more independent and a bit hipper.
 You’ll find a nice selection of boutique hotels too, along with some interesting smaller galleries.
+If you want to be central but with more of a neighborhood vibe, I'd look here.

 Where to stay

 Ritz Carlton - For a splash, the Ritz Carlton ticks all the five-star options.
-Set in an Art Deco building on Potsdamer Platz, it offers large, sumptuous rooms, a gym and spa, excellent service and a very good restaurant and sophisticated bar-lounge. €210-450
+Set in an Art Deco building on Potsdamer Platz, it offers large, sumptuous rooms, a gym and spa, excellent service, and a very good on-site restaurant and bar.
+For a Ritz, it's also actually quite “affordable". €210-450

 2. Prenzlauer Berg

-Pros: More relaxed and less touristy, lots of attractively restored nineteenth-century buildings, family-oriented, well-connected to Mitte and the rest of Berlin, great food scene
+Pros: Relaxed and local vibe, lots of attractively restored nineteenth-century buildings, family-oriented, well-connected to Mitte and the rest of Berlin, great food scene

-Cons: Not many major tourist sites, the main avenues are pretty charmless, might be too gentrified (kind of yuppie) for some in places, not much nightlife
+Cons: Not many major tourist sites, might be too gentrified for some, not much nightlife

 A stretch of Schönhauser Allee.
 Photo: CC BY-SA 3.0, via Wikimedia Commons